diazrenata/2018-03-06-demo/index.md

   2' to be actual dates or days of the week.
 {% endcomment %}
 <h2 id="schedule">Schedule</h2>
+<p> Here is some information about the schedule.
 {% comment %} DO NOT EDIT SURVEY LINKS {% endcomment %}
 <p><em>Surveys</em></p>
 {% if page.carpentry == "swc" %}